meha-18/Programming-C/README.md

 [double half calculator](./double_half_calc.c) A simple C program that takes an integer input to calculate and display its double and half values.

+[birthday special checker](./birthday_special_checker.c) A personalized C program that checks for specific birth months (November and April) and displays a special greeting.